Books by Keyword: Nanocomposite

 In recent years, the use of nanosized powders and porous materials has been expected to lead to basic breakthrough solutions in the form of prospective nanomaterial products having high-performance and multi-functional properties.
 For this reason, many industrialised nations have financially supported nanostructured materials development, and their use in technical innovation.

-T. Ohji, T. Sekino and K. Niihara
+Edited by: T. Ohji, T. Sekino and K. Niihara

 Online since: August 2006